lefth/duplicate-finder/README.md

 #### OPTIONS:
 ```
+        --buffer-megabytes <buffer-megabytes>
+            Tell the program how much memory it can use as buffers for reading files.
+This is not
+            necessary if using --mmap since large files won't be read to buffers anyway.
+Small buffers are
+            allowed but will slow down operation: --buffer-megabytes 0.2
+        --db-file <db-file>
-        --db-file <db-file>                  Choose a file, new or existing, for the database. :memory:
-                                             is a special value [default: metadata.sqlite]
+            Choose a file, new or existing, for the database. :memory: is a special value [default:
+            metadata.sqlite]

-    -t, --max-io-threads <max-io-threads>    How many threads should read small files from disk at a
-                                             time?
-Large files use one thread at a time. [default: 8]
+    -t, --max-io-threads <max-io-threads>
+            How many threads should read small files from disk at a time?
+Large files use one thread at a
+            time [default: 8]
-    -M, --max-size <max-size>                Skip files greater than this size, as they are probably not
-                                             real files.
-0 bytes means skip nothing
+    -M, --max-size <max-size>
+            Skip files greater than this size, as they are probably not real files.
+0 bytes means skip
-                                             [default: 100000000000]
+            nothing [default: 100000000000]
     -m, --min-size <min-size>                    Minimum size (bytes) of files to check [default: 4096]
 ```

 #### ARGS: